orbs-network/ton-vote-cache/README.md

 Returns the registry contract address.
 The registry contract is used to create new daos be sending a create message from the owner.
 Read [contract](https://github.com/orbs-network/ton-vote-contracts) repo for more information.

+# Contribution Guidelines
+We appreciate your help in improving the TON.Vote platform.
+If you've encountered a bug or have an idea for a new feature, please open a new issue or pull request on our [GitHub repository](https://github.com/orbs-network/ton-vote-cache/issues).

+When opening an issue, please provide as much detail as possible about the bug or feature request, including steps to reproduce the issue and any relevant logs or screenshots.

 # Related Repositories
 - UI: https://github.com/[your-username]/ton-vote-ui